CPOPRAD/100-days-of-code/log.md

 1. Watched Trailhead Live [Preparing for our Platform Developer 1 exam ] (https://trailhead.salesforce.com/live/broadcasts/a2r3k000001vCtQ/preparing-for-your-platform-developer-i-certification--deployment-environments-and-tools)
 2. Created some anki flashcards on the material to continue to review and to research further

+### R1D9
+1. R1D10 Finished all my [pseudocode] (https://github.com/Cpopsays/RADWomenApril2021/tree/main) for @RADWomenCode April coding challenge.
+I have a TODO list and plan for the code.
+Need to get crackin' if I'm to make the deadline.

 ### R1D7 & 8
 1. Added a few more records for monthly coding challenge
 2. Sketched out solution ideas